How much is chicken feed? How much does chicken meat cost when you raise your own? Find out how much it will cost to

 We’ve been raising meat chickens for several years now.
 Every year we learn something new and seem to generally be improving our system.
 But if we don’t keep good homesteading records to know the cost of raising chickens for meat, how can we be sure we’re really doing it right?

 We love raising the Freedom Ranger broilers (or whatever you want to call them) in particular.

 We love watching our future roast chicken running around eating what it was created to eat- bugs, grass, weeds, grain.
 We can see a discernible difference in eggs from chickens raised this way versus mostly all-grain fed and living in a coop/run situation.
 The yolks are literally orange!
 So it’s quite reasonable to believe the same improved nutritional quality will also be found in the meat of chickens raised that way as well.

 We love doing it without using a chicken coop or chicken tractor where they spend all their time, really unable to move about any more than a chicken grown in a building,

 Granted our predator load is pretty low here.
 We’ve maybe had one problem since moving… and that might have been our dog, we’re not sure.
 And after the first few weeks of age, the predator threat during the daytime is virtually nonexistent.
 Were we in a different situation, then I’m sure we wouldn’t be letting them run around where they please.
-After all, it doesn’t do any good to raise the chicken to save a few bucks on feed by allowing them to forage for the most diverse and nutritious of food if they’re just going to go and get themselves killed while doing it.
+After all, it doesn’t do any good to raise the chicken to save a few bucks on chicken feed by allowing them to forage for the most diverse and nutritious of food if they’re just going to go and get themselves killed while doing it.

 So don’t mistake me for telling you it has to be done this way or even with this breed.
 It has its drawbacks to be sure.
 (Takes longer to raise them up for one…) I’m just saying that after conducting trials comparing them from start all the way down to the roasting pan finish, these guys are our fave.